gagandaroach/rosie/docs/access.md

-## Campus Network
+## Campus Network <!-- {docsify-ignore-all} -->

 The cluster is only accessible on the campus network.
 If you are connecting from a building on campus, you are likely already attached to the campus network.

 To access ROSIE off campus, you must first connect to the MSOE VPN.
-You will log into the VPN with your campus credentials (@msoe.edu address).
+Download a vpn client and log in with your campus credentials (@msoe.edu address).

 ### Vpn Clients